iPankajrai/NodeMCU-Connecting-DHT11/README.md

-# NodeMCU Connecting
+# NodeMCU Connecting DHT11

-This is an example for DHT11 Humidity & Temp Sensor
+This is an example for DHT11 Humidity & Temp Sensor using NodeMCU

 // Connect VCC of the DHT11 sensor to 3.3V (NOT 5.0V!)
 // Connect GND to Ground